Newly Planted Trees with the Mansion in the Distance

 On August 10, 2020, a powerful windstorm known as a derecho swept across the Midwest.
 The derecho reached hurricane-like windspeeds of up to 140 miles per hour and earned the distinction of being the most expensive thunderstorm in United States history.

-The 26-acre Brucemore estate suffered damage to all seven historic buildings, two operational buildings, hundreds of yards of fencing, multiple gates, and several historic features.
+The Brucemore estate suffered over $3 million damage to all seven historic buildings, two operational buildings, hundreds of yards of fencing, multiple gates, several historic features, and the landscape.
 The violent, sustained force of the straight-line winds destroyed more than 70% of the estate’s tree canopy.
-This devastation immediately and fundamentally changed the view of the landscape.
+Experts believe the devastation was among the worst suffered by a cultural landscape in the last century.

 Staff spent the first year following the storm assessing previous landscape plans, conducting original archival research, and working with expert assistance to develop a Historic Landscape Master Plan to inform future replanting efforts with the national significance of the landscape in mind.

-Arrow Restoring a Vision: Part 1 Arrow Restoring a Vision: Part 2
+Arrow Video Tour Two Weeks Later Arrow Restoring a Vision: Part 1 Arrow Restoring a Vision: Part 2